If I Marry Someone With Debt Does It Become Mine?

 Of course, being married, it may be an incentive to help your partner pay off some of their outstanding debts, but from a legal standpoint it’s not anyone’s responsibility but their own.

 Now, debt taken on after the marriage is a little bit more tricky and depends mostly on state-specific laws.
+If you have questions about marital debt, or are thinking you may have too much debt to divorce, be sure to do your research.

 Community Property States